 Other Considerations When Riding an E-Scooter in Rain?

-Reduced visibility is the first thing that you experience when riding your vehicle in rain.
+Reduced visibility is the first thing that you experience when riding your vehicle in the rain.

 It surely is a matter of concern as you are sharing roads with numerous other vehicles, including cars, two-wheelers, trucks, buses, and vans.